PaulskPt/M5Stack_Cardputer_NTP_syncd_clock/README.md

 The flag ```vars_fm_sd``` (sketch line 115) controls to read variables from file secret.h on SD-card.
 This flag defaults to false.

-Source of the NTP library in this folder: https://github.com/taranais/NTPClient.
+Source of the NTP library is here [NTPClient](https://github.com/taranais/NTPClient).
 I made some changes to this library